gt-big-data/git-started/README.md

 Gitting Started
 ===============

+(NOTE: This documentation is a work in progress.
+Feel free to start an issue with it and send a pull request through github to fix the issue)

 ## Why?
 - Git lets us all contribute features at the same time without a lot of frustrations.